This 3-day Monterey itinerary will give you travel tips and ideas and help ensure you make the best of your time in Monterey in California.

 Monterey Bay Coastal Trail will take you through the marine-protected areas and up to Lovers Point Park.
 We stopped to watch the harbour seals happily lazing in the sea and on the beach.
 If you are lucky, you can spot sea otters, sea lions and even a whale!

-It is a popular shoreline, where you can get great views of Monterey Bay and the cypress trees on the peninsular.
+This is a popular shoreline, where you can get great views of Monterey Bay and the cypress trees on the peninsular.

 Day 2: Point Lobos National Seashore & Carmel-by-the-Sea